 I am now at the end of my pregnancy (I HOPE!!!!) so spending hours in the kitchen sounds less appealing to me.
 I get tired so easily just standing these days that I don’t want to be slumped over my kitchen counters chopping and prepping meals.
 It was a Sunday (so of course – Soup Sunday) and it was cold.
 I wanted something hearty but healthy.
 Potato leek soup is always a childhood favorite of mine but I wanted something lighter.
-So I decided to swap out the starchy potatoes and replace it with a low carb version instead – by using cauliflower.
+So I decided to swap out the starchy potatoes and replace it with a low carb version instead – so I made cauliflower leek soup instead!

 Cauliflower is a beautiful substitute for potatoes.
 Cauliflower is low carb and full of vitamins and nutrients.
 Just google “health benefits of cauliflower” and read for yourself.
 I used to spend time chopping my cauliflower into florets and then most of the recipes I would wind up steaming it.
 What was I doing?
 Frozen cauliflower is already cut into florets so it saves the work of having to chop it.
 Especially in this soup when the soup will be blended it saves so much time using the frozen variety.